mrft/itr8/README.md

 Prefetch and mostRecent are actually returning a custom built iterator.

-As long as your operator returns a function transforming the input iterator into another iterator, you're good (and try to be pollite: always support both sync and async iterators as input, and if possible, make sure that if the input iterator is synchronous, the output iterator is synchronous as well, and wrap it with itr8Proxy so .pipe(...) can be used on the result).
+As long as your operator returns a function transforming the input iterator into another iterator, you're good (and try to be polite: always support both sync and async iterators as input, and if possible, make sure that if the input iterator is synchronous, the output iterator is synchronous as well, and wrap it with itr8Proxy so .pipe(...) can be used on the result).